audrow/update-ros-pkg-versions/README.md

 A script for viewing, bumping, and setting package versions in `package.xml`, `setup.py`, and `CHANGELOG.rst` files.
-It also tells you if your repo has different versions between packages, and can create commits and tags for the new versions.
+It also tells you if your repo has different versions between packages and can create commits and tags for the new versions.

 - [Setup](#setup)